intel/virtual-storage-manager/INSTALL.md

 ==================================

-**Version:** 2.0.0.216
+**Version:** 2.1.0-330

-**Source:** 2015-09-30
+**Source:** 2016-01-27

 **Keywords:** Ceph, Openstack, Virtual Storage Management

 **Supported Combo:**

 	OS:			Ubuntu Server 14.04.2/CentOS 7 Server Basic
-	Ceph: 		Firefly/Giant*/Hammer
+	Ceph: 		Firefly/Giant/Hammer/Infernalis
-	OpenStack:	Havana/Icehouse/Juno
+	OpenStack:	Havana/Icehouse/Juno/Kilo/Liberty

 	(Other combos might also be working, but we didn't try yet.)

 #Preparation

-Before you get ready to install VSM, you should prepare your environment. **_VSM CANNOT manage Ceph Cluster not created by it_**.
+Before you get ready to install VSM, you should prepare your environment.
 The sections here are helpful for understanding the deployment concepts.

+**Note**:
-**Note**: For a Ceph cluster created and managed by VSM you need to prepare at least three storage nodes plus a VSM controller node.
+ - For a Ceph cluster created and managed by VSM you need to prepare at least three storage nodes plus a VSM controller node.
 VSM requires a minimum of three Ceph storage nodes (physical or virtual) before it will create a Ceph cluster.
+ - For a Ceph cluster imported from external, as the arbitrary of crushmap, if VSM doesn't correctly recognize it, please report your case on mailing list.

 ##Roles